Japan Summer Trip. Day 9: Nara

 An old pot to cook rice and meals

-Can you guys guess what is this?
+Can you guys guess what this is?

 Another view of the inner garden